RackHD/docs/docs/devguide/debugging_guide.rst

 Prerequisites
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+- The machine running RackHD can use apt-get to install packages, which means it must have accessible sources.list.
 - In RackHD, compute nodes have been discovered, and pollers are running.
 - No external AMQP queue with the name "graph.finished" is subscribed to RackHD, since the benchmark test uses this queue.
 - Make sure the AMQP port in RackHD machine can be accessed by the test machine.